Cametá Sport Club

 Cametá Sport Club, commonly referred to as Cametá, is a Brazilian professional club based in Cametá, Pará founded on 22 June 2007.
+It competes in the Campeonato Paraense, the top flight of the Pará state football league.

 History

-The club was founded on June 22, 2007.
+The club was founded on 22 June 2007.
 They competed in the Série D in 2010, when they were eliminated in the First Stage of the competition.
 Cametá won the Campeonato Paraense in 2012.